Tinkerforge/doc/en/source/Hardware/Bricklets/DMX.rst

 The Bricklet comes with a male and female connector as well as a user switchable 120 ohm termination.

+The DMX Bricklet has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.

 Technical Specifications
 ------------------------